volution/z-tokens/documentation/readme/readme.txt

   * time sorted tokens with various levels of entropy (see the flake-* ones);
   * seed phrases (see the mnemonic-* or bip0039-* ones);

+Other related tools part of this project are:

+  * z-tokens hash -- hash strings, stdin or files with various hashes (SHA1,2,3 families, Blake2 and Blake3, MD5, etc.);
+  * z-tokens encode -- (TODO) encode / decode strings, stdin or files to / from various encodings (Base*, Bech32, Z85, etc.);
+  * z-tokens secret -- (TODO) storing, sharing and using security sensitive data in operational and development scripts; (for the gist of the idea see this document;)

 -------------------------------------------------------------------------------

 Status